vgdevie/js-localization/README.md

 # js-localization
 Simple lighweight JavaScript localization for small websites.

-Hi to everyone, here is my small js script writen once apon a evening.
+Hi to everyone, here is my small js script writen once upon a evening.
 Maybe it will help someone, who don't want to download big frameworks to localize a small website.

 ### Advantdages
 * Simple installation and usage